COLLECTION AND RECEPTION OF MILK

 Level indication

-Low-level protection
+Low-level sensor

 Overflow protection